sokil/php-mongo/README.md

     ->createDocument();
 ```

+#### Regexp mapping

 Collection name in mapping may be defined as RegExp pattern.
-Pattern must start
-from symbol `/`:
+Pattern must start from symbol `/`:

 ```php
 <?php